Now enrolling for Fall 2026 — join the waitlist for priority access.

 Flexibility.
 Pattern recognition.

-The ability to look at a problem the kid has never seen before and say "okay, I think I see what's going on."
+The ability to look at a problem the student has never seen before and say "okay, I think I see what's going on."
 That's the muscle that pays off in Grade 6, in high school, and in life.

 Math Lab hands-on learning materials